Pay or die? Onco-tourism and corruption in Romania and Hungary

 The private sector has also grown within this five-year period, especially the PET CT and Radio Therapy centers.
 There are more than fifty private cancer treatment centers, hospitals, PET CT centers or Radio Therapy centers in Romania.
 Their average financial growth has been between 20-30 percent during this period.
 Their average income reaches €10 million per year, but there are examples of €50 million per year.
 One can only assume that public funds have been diverted towards private services.

 Patient recruitment centers exist in Romania, oncologist dr. Enikő Fejér confirms.
-She is an expert at Sanador Hospital, which is the one of the country’s biggest private centers.
+She is an expert at Sanador Hospital, which is one of the country’s biggest private centers.
 She claims that wealthy patients are often proposed treatments which are not professionally justifiable.

 Krisztina Hegedűs (executive director at Pozitron Diagnosztikai KFT, Oradea/Nagyvárad) says that there is an ‘aggressive patient recruitment trend’, and Turkey is becoming the most targeted country for cancer diagnostics and treatment.

 The ‘cancer business’ is more than profitable in Romania.
-Private radio therapy centers are available in Brasov (Brassó), Cluj Napoca (Kolozsvár), Bucharest and Sibiu (Hermannstadt, Szeben).
+Private radiotherapy centers are available in Brasov (Brassó), Cluj Napoca (Kolozsvár), Bucharest and Sibiu (Hermannstadt, Szeben).
 According to the firm registry, the Amethyst Radiotherapy Cluj had more than €4 million income in 2017.

-Oncocard centre is situated in Brasov (Brassó, Kronstadt), and those who live in Szeklerland (a deeply disadvantaged region from the point of view of cancer diagnosis and treatment infrastructure), are usually sent to this center for investigations and treatment.
+Oncocard center is situated in Brasov (Brassó, Kronstadt), and those who live in Szeklerland (a deeply disadvantaged region from the point of view of cancer diagnosis and treatment infrastructure), are usually sent to this center for investigations and treatment.
 Oncocard`s financial growth has reached more than 66 percent in 2017, according to the Romanian firm registry.
 The Sanador hospital has tripled his incomes in the last three to five years, it reached more than €70 million in 2017.

-We tried to reach the representatives of Oncocard, Amethyst and Sanador.
+We tried to reach the representatives of Oncocard, Amethyst, and Sanador.
 Oncocard had promised us answers, but we did not get them in the end.
-The representatives of Amethyst did not answer at all, although this firm has a wide international professional network, with five clinics in France, Poland and Italy, and new centers to be open in Austria and Germany.
+The representatives of Amethyst did not answer at all, although this firm has a wide international professional network, with five clinics in France, Poland, and Italy, and new centers to be open in Austria and Germany.

 We interviewed dr. Enikő Fejér from Sanador hospital.
 The oncologist said that there is a good collaboration between Sanador hospital and the Romanian insurance house, the CNAS, which pays for some of the cancer treatment services eligible at this private hospital.
 Last October opened a new cancer treatment center of Sanador, where more than 20 million Euros have been invested.
 Sorina Pintea, Romanian Minister of Health, confirmed: the Romanian government supports this institution because “the Romanian health care sector is not developed enough’.

 Krisztina Hegedűs (executive director at Pozitron Diagnosztikai KFT, Oradea/Nagyvárad) also said that their firm has a good relationship with CNAS.
-Only 30/40 percent of patients at this centre are private clients, the rest’s costs are covered by the CNAS.
+Only 30/40 percent of patients at this center are private clients, the rest’s costs are covered by the CNAS.